aanchan/Titanic-MTLDATA/README.md

 Installing tools required for this Notebook to run on your system.
 ----
-Markup:
 	1. Python
 	2. Numpy
 	3. Scipy
 	4. Pandas
 	5. Scikit-Learn

 Installation methods vary depending on the Operating System.
 [Here](http://blog.yhathq.com/posts/setting-up-scientific-python.html) is a great link on completing a setup in Python for scientific purposes.